cdowney102/The-10---Chris/README.md

 TO-DO:
  - [ ] Refactor CastCell's setupCell method
  - [ ] Details screen background color should adapt to dominant color of movie backdrop image
+ - [ ] Make details screen scroll animations - synopsisView/ backdrop should slide up when tableView is scrolled up and then slide back down on scroll down
  - [ ] Ensure Now Playing & Coming Soon collections are unique (API returns overlap sometimes for brand new movies)